An excess is the part of the claim we will not pay. This helps keep down the cost of insurance.

 A pre existing medical condition is:

-a) Any medical or physical condition, defect, disease or illness including any mental illness, of which you were aware or should reasonably have been aware, and for which treatment, medication, preventative medication, advice, preventative advice or investigation have been received or prescribed by a medical or dental adviser in the 90 days prior to the relevant time; or
+a) Any medical, physical or mental condition, defect, disease or illness, of which you were aware or should reasonably have been aware, and for which treatment, medication, preventative medication, advice, preventative advice or investigation have been received or prescribed by a medical or dental adviser in the 90 days prior to the relevant time; or

-c) Any surgery which you have undergone in the past 12 months; or
+d) Any condition for which you have undergone surgery in the past 12 months; or

 Relevant time in respect of: